-3.1 Long-term behaviour of the baseline
+3.1 Long term behavior of the baseline

-Figure 3 shows the result of a periodic, once a day, blank measurement for a total of 109 d, where the FATCAT sampled and analysed zero air.
+Figure 3 shows the result of a periodic, once a day, blank measurement for a total of 109 days, where the FATCAT sampled and analyzed zero air.
 The purpose of this exercise was to determine the long-time stability of the system.
 NDIR sensors, like the one used by FATCAT, are very precise in the short term but suffer from offset drifts over extended time periods.
-Nevertheless, for the purpose of our measurements, we only require the CO_2 signal to be stable for less than 120 s.
-The CO_2 concentration in the zero air, measured before the start of the analysis, builds the baseline for the measurement.
-Still, factors like ambient pressure and temperature, contamination of the sampling lines with organic material, or deterioration of the filter could affect the long-time performance.
+Nevertheless, for the purpose of our measurements, we only require the CO2 signal to be stable for less than 120 seconds.

+The CO2 concentration in the zero air, measured before the start of the analysis, builds the baseline for the measurement.
+Still, factors like ambient pressure and temperature, contamination of the sampling lines with organic material, or deterioration of the filter could affect the long time performance.

-The curves presented in Fig. 3a and b show that the evolution of temperature and pressure was very reproducible during this prolonged campaign.
-The temperature evolution affects how the sample will be released by combustion or desorption from the filter, whereas the pressure affects the optical measurement of the CO2 concentration.
+The curves presented in figure 3a and 3b show that the evolution of temperature, pressure was very reproducible during this prolonged campaign.
+The temperature evolution affects how the sample will be released by combustion or desorption from the filter whereas the pressure affects the optical measurement of the $CO_2$ concentration.
 The increase in pressure drop is caused by the reduction of the pore size due to the expansion of the metal of the filter during heating.
-Ideally, this change in pressure would be compensated by the correction algorithm of the CO2 sensor.
-A constant CO2 concentration would result in a constant CO2 signal independent of the pressure drop, Nevertheless, Fig. 3c shows that this is not the case as the differential TC signal diverges from the zero line for the zero air measurement.
-This is most likely caused by a pressure compensation of the CO2 sensor that is too slow, which is design for ambient conditions where fast changes in pressure are not expected.
-We are considering accessing the raw extinction signals from the CO2 and constructing our own correction algorithm or contacting the manufacturer for an original equipment manufacturer (OEM) solution for a future optimization of our measurement system.
+Ideally, this change in pressure would be compensated by the correction algorithm of the $CO_2$ sensor.
+A constant $CO_2$ concentration would result in a constant $CO_2$ signal independent of the pressure drop, Nevertheless, figure 3c shows that this is not the case as the differential TC signal diverges from the zero-line for the zero air measurement.
+This is most likely caused by a too slow pressure compensation of the $CO_2$ sensor, which is design for ambient conditions where fast changes in pressure are not expected.
+We are considering accessing the raw extinction signals from the $CO_2$ and constructing our own correction algorithm or contacting the manufacturer for an original equipment manufacturer (OEM) solution for a future optimization of our measurement system.

-The offset of the total carbon signal of individual blank measurements (Fig. 3d) is calculated by integrating the evolution of total carbon, dm{TC} , according to Eq.
-(1).
-As discussed, the integral of a blank sample is non-zero due to the pressure drop in the CO2 sensor.
-Longer integration times cause larger offset (Fig. 3d and e and Table 3) and a more dispersed data.
+The offset of the total carbon signal of individual blank measurements (figure 3d) is calculated by integrating the evolution of total carbon, $dm{\rm TC}$ , according to equation 1.
+As discussed, the integral of a blank sample is non-zero due to the pressure drop in the ${\rm CO_2}$ sensor.
+Longer integration times cause larger offset (figures 3d and 3e and table 3) and a more dispersed data.
 Thus, an optimal limit of detection can be achieved by choosing the shortest possible integration time that still captures the total carbon information from the sample.
-In our experience, an integration time of 65 s is enough for an ambient sample even at an urban location.
-The corresponding limit of detection would be $TC = 0.19 \,\mu g$ -C (micrograms of carbon) sampled in the filter.
-This translates to an average ambient concentration of TC = 0.32 and $0.16 \,\mu\text{g-Cm}^{-3}$ for 1 or 2 h of sampling, respectively, using a flow rate of $10 L \text{ min}^{-1}$.
-Lower limits of detection can be achieved through longer sampling periods or, if possible, by using a higher sample flow rate.
+In our experience, an integration time of 65 seconds is enough for an ambient sample even at an urban location.
+The corresponding limit of detection would be ${\rm TC}=0.19~\mu g$ -C (micrograms of carbon) sampled in the filter.
+This translates to an average ambient concentration of ${\rm TC}=0.32~\mu g$ -C/m3 and ${\rm TC}=0.16~\mu g$ -C/m3 for one or two hours of sampling, respectively, using a flowrate of 10 lpm.
+Lower limits of detection can be achieved through longer sampling periods or, if possible, by using a higher sample flowrate.